How to compare energy suppliers to find the best deal

 Energy prices are a fickle beast, rising and falling as they do with a yo-yo-like regularity.
 That’s because their fluctuations reflect a constantly changing market supply and demand.
 They're also affected when wholesale costs change.

 That can become an issue when you’re on a standard variable rate plan – as your price per unit of energy used will go up and down with the market.
 So if you want to guarantee your unit rates for a set period of time, choose a fixed rate plan from your supplier.

 What energy plans does OVO have?

 OVO offers a few different options when it comes to plans.
 Even better, each and every plan comes with 100% renewable electricity as standard.
 And if you want to do even more for the planet, why not try OVO Beyond.
-This planet-loving upgrade cuts carbon with renewable energy, reduces energy waste and restores nature by planting trees and protecting rainforests.
+This green upgrade cuts carbon with renewable energy, reduces energy waste and restores nature by planting trees and protecting rainforests.

 Option 1: Better Smart Energy: Our lowest rate – for new members who don't yet have a smart meter.

 Option 2: Better Energy Plan: This is our 12-month fixed rate plan, which locks in your rate to avoid any nasty surprises down the line.

 Option 3: Two Year Fixed Energy Plan: Our fixed rate two-year plan allows you to lock in your rates for even longer.

 Option 4: Simpler Energy Plan: With this variable plan, prices could rise or fall – but no contract means greater freedom.
 Who doesn’t love that!